metfar/sumgui/README.md

 ## Planned for later

-The 3D/voxel widgets are intentionally left for a later release.
 The 2D toolkit needs to stay solid first.

 Planned future work:

-- VoxelGridWidget
-- Nav3DPad / RotationPad
-- Remappable KeyMap UI
 - TreeView, PropertyGrid, Tabs and Splitter
-- More file dialogs
+- More file dialogues
 - More examples and tutorials